 Next, we perform 3DGS optimization for 1000 iterations.
 To do this, we set up 240 evenly rotated cameras from the center of projection and project the layered images and depth maps to these cameras.
 During the optimization, we randomly sample one of these cameras and optimize the Gaussians according to their corresponding layer.
 Additionally, we composite all the four layers and use the composited image as a reference to optimize all the Gaussians.
+Note that per layer and composite losses are optimized simultaneously.
 We use the original 3DGS reconstruction loss along with an $L_2$ loss between the rendered and layered depth maps.
-In addition, to be able to produce consistent results from novel views, we use the depth-based novel view loss, proposed by Zhu et al.~\cite{zhu2024fsgs}.
+In addition, to be able to produce consistent results from novel views, we use the depth-based novel view loss, proposed by Zhu et al.~\shortcite{zhu2024fsgs}.
+Furthermore, pruning and densification are performed following 3DGS.
 Once the optimized 3DGS representation is obtained, we can synthesize novel views of the scene and produce coherent and seamless results.